 ND-0405 dataset This dataset [PSO+09, BF16] is a superset of the NIST Iris Evaluation Challenge [PBF+08].
 It consists of the readings of left and right irises from 356 individuals, each iris having at least 4 distinct readings.
-We use a state-of-the-art feature extractor called ThirdEye [AF19] to obtain 1024 bits feature vectors from the original iris readings.
+We use the ThirdEye feature extractor [AF19] to obtain 1024 bits feature vectors from the original iris images.
 Since the left irises were used to train the feature extractor, we use the right ones for testing and evaluation.
 The first reading of each right iris is in the DB; queries come from the remaining readings.
-The Hamming distance distributions are in Figure 13(a).
+The Hamming distance distributions are in Figure 11(a).